 Botanically it is known as the Erucastrum gallicum, er-roo-KAS-trum GAL-ee-kum.
 This time the name tells us little.
 The first word means resembling the Eruca, which was some ancient plant mentioned by Pliny the Elder.
 Gallicum means from France.
 It is used as a pot herb but may need more than one change of water.
 Try sparingly.

-NOW we get to the mustard that is coming and going. if you think you have a Sibara (SIGH-bar-ah) , you might actually have an Arabis or (ARE-uh-bis or ARE-you-bis.)
+Now we get to the mustard that is coming and going.
+If you think you have a Sibara (SIGH-bar-ah) , you might actually have an Arabis (ARE-uh-bis or ARE-you-bis.)
 Arabis means from Arabia (read Eurasia ) and both the genera Arabia and Sibara used to be all Arabias.
 Then it was decided six species were native to North America, which hardly made them from Eurasia or Arabia.
 So those Arabis were renamed Sibara, which is Arabis spelled backwards.
-Ain’t that clever.
-They are Sibara deserti, Sibera filifolia, Sibera grisea, Sibera rosulata, Sibera viereckii, and Sibera virginica.
+Ain’t that almost clever.
+They are Sibara deserti, Sibara filifolia, Sibara grisea, Sibara rosulata, Sibara viereckii, and Sibara virginica.

-Lastly, a common non-edible look-alike in the rosette stage is the Senecio glabellus, pictured on bottom.
+Lastly, a common toxic look-alike in the rosette stage is the Senecio glabellus.
 When dried and fed to rats 20% of their body weight killed them.
 While the blossom is different than the mustards, the basal rosette can look similar.
-S. Glabellus leaves are toothy and mild whereas the mustard leaves are not toothy and are very peppery.
+S. Glabellus leaves are toothy and mild whereas the mustard leaves are not toothy and are usually peppery.
 It has pyrrolizidine which is a chemical that can clog up small veins in your liver causing fluid retention and death.
-The Senecio blossom is daisy-ish whereas mustards have a four-petal cross.
-I’ve also seen it growing only in wet areas which most of the mustards avoid.
+The Senecio yellow blossom is daisy-ish whereas mustards have a four-petal X or H shape blossom.